top of page

 Grove Racing actively participates in various motorsport categories, including V8 Supercars, Porsche Carrera Cup, and GT racing.
 Additionally, they have established the Grove Junior Team, focused on identifying and nurturing emerging talent from Australia and New Zealand, providing structured development plans, career advancement opportunities, and financial support.

 Stephen's racing journey began in the Porsche GT3 Cup Challenge Australia before moving up to the premier one-make series, Carrera Cup.
 Notably, Grove Racing achieved significant milestones, such as a class podium in the Bathurst 12 Hour in 2013 and a class victory in 2014, alongside accomplished co-drivers Scott McLaughlin and Earl Bamber.
-In 2024, Grove Racing is making a significant transition from Porsche to Mercedes for the upcoming 2024 GT World Challenge Australia season.
-They see this change as a positive step forward and eagerly anticipate the opportunity to showcase their skills and solidify their position in the sport.
+In 2024, Grove Racing embarked on an exciting new chapter, transitioning from Porsche to Mercedes-AMG for the GT World Challenge Australia.
+This move marks a strategic step forward, as the team looks to build on its success and further establish itself in the world of GT racing.

 The Grove Group prides itself on delivering superior commercial services to its partners, and Grove Racing is no exception.
 Sponsors benefit from an exclusive and enduring partnership, tailored to meet their specific requirements.
 Grove Racing understands the unique needs of each business and aims to create a personalised leverage program through its partnership with the race team.

-In 2016, Stephen's son Brenton Grove, burst onto the motorsport scene and spent his first full year racing in the Australia Formula 4 Championship.
-The young gun started with a bang, winning his debut race at the opening round in Symmons Plains as well as leading Race 2.
-Earlier in the year, Stephen won his second Bathurst 12 Hour, again alongside Bamber and McLaughlin.
+In 2016, the next chapter began as Stephen's son, Brenton Grove, burst onto the racing scene.
+Competing in his first full year in the Australian Formula 4 Championship, Brenton made an immediate impact—winning his debut race at Symmons Plains and leading the second race of the weekend.
+That same year, Stephen secured his second Bathurst 12 Hour win, once again alongside McLaughlin and Earl Bamber.

 49098028158_fd1a62c8d3_h.jpg